Puslapio vaizdai

 "She looks beautiful," said Bess, in an awestruck voice.

 The tranquil face of the dead girl was indeed stamped with a beauty greater than it had possessed in life; the features seemed chiselled in marble -Bess afterwards descanted on their almost classical regularity-the long lashes lay placidly on the fine-grained cheek, the dark hair waved over the smooth brow.
 But Kitty noted none of these things.
-She saw the smile, the settled serenity of the expression-the look of space-of absolute securityand she thought once more of how Sheba, at the very instant of her supreme self-sacrifice, had possessed all that life could give.
+She saw the smile, the settled serenity of the expression-the look of space-of absolute securityand she thought once more of how Sheba, at the very instant of her supreme self-sacrifice, had possessed al that life could give.
 Looking down at the unruffled brow, she could scarcely credit that it belonged to the passionate creature whose scathing words were still ringing in her ears.
 She would think of them no more, she vowed, she would keep Sheba's secret, even as those smiling lips must perforce keep hers.
 Stooping, she kissed hands and brow, and then went sorrowfully downstairs, followed by Bess.
 Stephen was standing in the yard, and Bess stopped as they passed.

 "Mr. Hardy," she said in a voice full of sympathy, and gazing at him with eyes brimming with compassionate tears, "I can't tell you how sorry we are both of us.
 I can feel for you now in a special manner.
-I don't know what I should do if-" She broke off to shudder, glancing at the ring which gleamed on her finger,. and continued hastily:
+I don't know what I should do if—"

 "I know what you must be going through-you who loved her so."